Banteay Kdei: Angkor's Serene Citadel of Chambers

 The Four Faces

 Your journey begins at the impressive Eastern Gopura (gate), adorned with the iconic four faces of Lokeshvara (the Bodhisattva of Compassion).
-These serene, smiling faces welcome you into the complex, setting a tranquil tone that is distinct from the intimidation of the state temples.
+These serene, smiling faces welcome you into the complex, setting a tranquil tone distinct from the intimidation of the larger state temples.

 The Hall of Dancers